 College Summer Institute (CSI) is specifically designed for incoming first-year students seeking head-start advantages.

-CSI participants will live on campus with fellow incoming students with similar objectives, creating life-long friendships and networks while taking courses that satisfy degree requirements.
+CSI participants will participate in the program with fellow incoming students that have similar objectives, creating life-long friendships and networks while taking courses that satisfy degree requirements.

-All participants will complete a minimum of two courses, offered in smaller class settings providing more opportunities to interact with UCLA faculty than during the regular academic year.
+All participants will complete a minimum of two courses offered with a smaller instructor-to-student ratio, providing more opportunities to interact with UCLA faculty than during the regular academic year.

 In order to help new students transition smoothly to college, CSI students can enroll in UCLA's popular University Studies 10 at no additional cost.

 Freshman Summer Program (FSP)

-Freshman Summer Program (FSP) is a seven-week rigorous academic residential program open only to students who are in the Academic Advancement Program (AAP).
+Freshman Summer Program (FSP) is a seven-week rigorous academic program open only to students who are in the Academic Advancement Program (AAP).
 The Academic Advancement Program serves members of the UCLA population who may be first-generation students, underrepresented minorities, and/or students from financially under-resourced high schools.

 FSP students will enroll in three university courses that meet UCLA’s graduation requirements.
 You’ll receive close personal attention from professors, teaching assistants, counselors, and peer counselors, and you’ll work closely with peer learning facilitators in small groups or in one-on-one individual meetings.

 Transfer Summer Program (TSP)

 While participating in the Transfer Summer Program (TSP), you will gain even more confidence in your intellectual abilities before experiencing the pressures of your first full quarter of university academic work.
-You will become familiar with the whole range of campus programs, services, and resources available to you; and you’ll have the opportunity to live on campus together with TSP students of diverse backgrounds.
+You will become familiar with the whole range of campus programs, services, and resources available to you; and you’ll have the opportunity to engage with other TSP students of diverse backgrounds.